Dining up north: Pequot to Crosslake

 Pine River, like Jenkins, seems a bit more farm country than lake country.

-turned their building just off Minnesota 371 into a cozy north-woods haven, with log beams and a corner
+New owners Roger and Wendy Hoplin bring their industry backgrounds and culinary skills to this building just off Minnesota 371, a cozy north-woods haven with log beams and a corner fireplace.

 © Beth Gauper